openbridge/openbridge.github.io/README.md

 Litmus provides the ability to push campaign analytics feeds directly to Openbridge.
 You may need contact Litmus support to assist if your account is not already configured to export data.

 * **[Litmus Data Feeds (EDF)](litmus.md)**:
-Notes on delivery contact activities (like geolocation, clicks, read time, etc.),
+Notes on campaign activities (like geolocation, clicks, read time, etc.),

 ## Expert Services
 We also offer expert service for development, consulting or subject matter expertise.
 See our [expert services offering](expert_services.md) for more details and examples.